albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 -  **ACC (Center):** Uses ``Visual Range``.
 -  **Departure:** Uses ``Visual Range``.

-The size of the circle shapes can be changed in the options dialog.
+The size of the circle shapes and the lookup type can be changed in the options dialog.
 See :ref:`map-display-online`.

-You can also assign centers to a boundary shape using imported OpenAir airspaces from the user airspace database.
+You can also assign centers to a boundary shape using imported OpenAir, JSON or GEOJSON airspaces from the user airspace database.
 See :ref:`load-scenery-library-online-airspaces` for more information about this.
+The airspace geomentry is assigned to the centers by ident and type.

 .. figure:: ../images/online_center.jpg